anhmv/kendo/kendo-training-handbook/seme-sen-and-kikai.md

 In kendo it is of paramount importance to suppress the opponent's movement at the moment it begins.
 It may be said that the competition to take sen decides the match.
 There are said to be three sen:

 1. 先々の先 when facing an opponent, having keen insight to quickly recognize their start, attack immediately, forestalling opponents move.
 This act of attacking faster than opponent's sen is the most important in kendo.
-This is the initiative of the preemptive strike 出ばな業.
+This is the initiative of the preemptive strike 出ばな技.
 2. 先の先 when the opponent starts an attack, win by striking him before their attack is complete.
 3. 後の先 when the opponent see 隙「すき」 \(weakness\) and initiates an attack, win by striking down or parrying attack, and counter attack when opponent is discourage.